-The Superintendent shall prepare an annual District budget in the manner prescribed by the State Board of Education.
+- I. The Superintendent shall prepare an annual District budget in the manner prescribed by the State Board of Education.
 In formulating the budget, the Superintendent shall take into consideration the immediate and long-range needs of the District's school system and student achievement data obtained pursuant to Florida Statutes.
 The Superintendent shall submit the proposed annual budget to the School Board for review.
-The School Board shall adopt a balanced budget in accordance with Florida Statutes and submit it to the state on or before the date prescribed in State Board of Education rules or established by the Commissioner of Education.
+The School Board shall adopt a balanced budget in accordance with Florida Statutes and submit it to the state on or before the date prescribed in State Board of Education rules or established by the Commissioner of Education. - II.
 In order to ensure appropriate preparation and management of the District budget, the Superintendent or designee is authorized to develop and implement appropriate budgetary development, accounting and record keeping procedures consistent with mandatory federal and state laws, rules and regulations, and with School Board rules.
-Such procedures shall be consistent with good business practice.

-Expenditures shall be made in accordance with state law and rules of the School Board of Education.

-The proposed budget and any amendments submitted to the School Board by the Superintendent each year shall include projected ending unreserved fund balances in all funds of zero or greater and, in the general fund, a projected ending unreserved fund balance of at least 3% of estimated general fund revenues.
-If, at any time, the projected ending unreserved general fund balance falls below 3%, the superintendent shall provide written notification to the school board and the Commissioner of Education in accordance with Section 1011.051, F.S.
-If the projected ending unreserved general fund balance falls below 2% of estimated revenues, the superintendent shall file, within 14 days, a plan with the Commissioner of Education demonstrating how the district will avoid a financial emergency as defined by Section 218.503, F.S.
+Such procedures shall be consistent with good business practice. - III.
+Expenditures shall be made in accordance with state law and rules of the School Board of Education. - IV.
+The proposed budget and any amendments submitted to the School Board by the Superintendent each year shall include projected ending assigned plus unassigned fund balances in all funds of zero or greater and, in the general fund, a projected ending assigned plus unassigned fund balance of at least 3% of estimated general fund revenues.
+If, at any time, the projected ending assigned plus unassigned general fund balance falls below 3%, the Superintendent shall provide written notification to the School Board and the Commissioner of Education in accordance with Section 1011.051, F.S.
+If the projected ending assigned plus unassigned general fund balance falls below 2% of estimated revenues, the Superintendent shall file, within 14 days, a plan with the Commissioner of Education demonstrating how the district will avoid a financial emergency as defined by Section 218.503, F.S. - V. The Superintendent and Chief Business and Finance Officer are authorized to assign General Fund fund balance for specific purposes.
+Any remaining fund balance is unassigned.
+An amount equal to six percent (6%) of General Fund revenues and other financing sources shall be maintained within the unassigned fund balance as a contingency reserve.
+The Superintendent shall obtain approval from the School Board if at any time it is projected that this balance will not be maintained.

+VI.
 With respect to long-term debt obligations that are either secured by the capital outlay tax (FS.§1011.71(2)) or not secured by any other revenue source, the total of payments due under all such long-term debt obligations shall not exceed the projected revenues from 75% of the capital outlay tax levy for any fiscal year.
 Failure to meet this target must be disclosed to the School Board and approved by majority vote.
 Such disclosure shall specifically state the amount of the total payments due under such long-term debt obligations and that it deviates from this policy.